Overdrafting Your Checking Account is Worse Than Getting a Payday Loan

 Even still, banks like TCF Financial in the Midwest keep claiming that most people actually want this service.
 Whether through lack of education, deceptive marketing, or browbeating, they’ve managed to get over half of their existing customers to opt-in, and over 80% of their new customers.
 Many other banks are also at over 50% opt in rates.

 Why Are 80% of New TCF Financial Customers Signing Up for Overdraft Protection, While Bank of America Ends the Practice?

 TCF ‘s 80% opt in rate for new customers is a real head scratcher.
 I chalk it up to deceptive marketing practices, and the fact that the bank targets students who don’t know any better, given their huge presence on campuses.
 TCF’s explanation?
 Something along the lines of, “nobody wants to look like a fool at the cash register”.
 Note that this is a bit of a hot button topic for them since overdraft fees account for their entire profit stream.

-Meanwhile, Bank of America announced earlier this year that they have ended overdraft protection at the point of sale, because it’s pissed off so many customers.
+Meanwhile, Bank of America announced earlier this year that they have ended overdraft protection at the POS, because it’s pissed off so many customers.
 During their most recent earnings call, they stated that 10% of customers were paying 70% of the overdraft fees, and that 10 million customers jumped ship last year, largely because they were pissed about overdraft charges.
 You can see some interesting stats on slide 9 of their earnings presentation.